open-formulieren/open-forms/docs/configuration/registration/stufzds.rst

    * **Label**: *Fill in a human readable label*, for example: ``My StUF-ZDS service``

-4. In the **StUF parameters** section enter the receiving details provided by the client.
-For the sending organiation details, you can fill in:
+4. In the **StUF parameters** section enter the receiving details provided by the service provider.
+For the sending organization details, you can fill in:

    * **Versturende applicatie**: Open Forms